Pan Pac Forest Products Ltd: Production

 Pan Pac produces 220,000 tonnes of pulp annually, which is exported to Japan.
 Approximately 200,000 m3 of timber is produced annually.

 Cyclone Gabrielle

-On the 14th February 2023, at around 4:30-5am the Pan Pac site was hit by Cyclone Gabrielle as water rushed from the Esk Valley and into Whirinaki.
+On 14 February 2023, at around 4:30 - 5 am, the Pan Pac site was hit by Cyclone Gabrielle as water rushed from the Esk Valley and into Whirinaki.
 Managing Director Tony Clifford, said that the site would have many, many months of recovery.